 What is a grant?
 What are the benefits of grants?

 Grants are a form of financial aid that do not need to be repaid.
 Grants are most often awarded by the federal government, state/local governments, schools, or private organizations.
 Grants are often awarded based on specific criteria such as income status, demographics, or even areas of study or passion.
-Overwhelmingly, grants are awarded based on need (as opposed to some scholarships, which may be based on academic or athletic achievement.
+Overwhelmingly, grants are awarded based on need, as opposed to some scholarships, which may be based on academic or athletic achievement.
 The biggest benefit of grants is that they tend to be more flexible than most other financial aid.

 How can I find and apply for grants?

-You can and should also research what types of grants your state offers.
+You should also research what types of grants your state offers.
 Every state in the US has some type of grant or student aid program - we recommend checking out the Department of Education and The College Investor’s list to start your search.
 Finally, be sure to research the website of the specific schools or programs you are interested in or enrolling in, because they may have specific information for students coming to their programs.
 Here are two examples of current grant opportunities:

 - Apply for a TEACH Grant if you’re planning on becoming a teacher